masasin/masasin.github.io/docs/cv/work_experience/coop.md

 ## Engineer in Training, [Sierra Construction Systems](https://www.sierraconstructionsystems.com/)
 _January to April 2009.
 Freetown, Sierra Leone._

+??? summary

+    - Created and verified as-built structural and electrical diagrams for buildings.
+    - Performed arc welding, cutting, woodworking, and aluminium working, repaired internal combustion engines and hydraulic systems.
+    - Prepared estimates for building construction with Primavera and Microsoft Project.
+    - Used VBA, Excel, and Word to computerize the company’s payroll system, resulting in a significant increase in productivity.

 Sierra Construction Systems is one of the largest construction companies in Sierra Leone, with hundreds of employees.